China's annual shopping frenzy shatters records again

-SHANGHAI (AP) - Online shoppers spent more than $14 billion within the first two hours of China's annual buying frenzy on Sunday, once again breaking records as the consumer tradition enters its 10th year.
+SHANGHAI (AP) - Online shoppers in China have shattered last year's record of $24 billion in sales on the country's annual buying frenzy Sunday, as the tradition marked its 10th year.

-The spending binge breaks from gloomy forecasts about the world's second-largest economy, which is struggling with a tariff war with the U.S., a stock market slump and slowing overall growth.
+The spending binge has for years eclipsed Cyber Monday in the U.S. for online purchases made on a single day.
+This year's tally breaks from gloomy forecasts about the world's second-largest economy, which is struggling with a tariff war with the U.S., a stock market slump and slowing overall growth.

 Known as Singles Day, the clamor for deals and discounts was heralded with characteristic fanfare by Chinese e-commerce giant Alibaba, which has turned an unofficial holiday for people without romantic partners into a yearly windfall for digital retailers.

-A massive screen at Alibaba's gala in Shanghai showed the surging sales numbers in real time: At 2 minutes and 5 seconds after midnight, 10 billion yuan ($1.43 billion) in purchases had been made on Alibaba's platforms.
+A massive screen at Alibaba's gala in Shanghai showed the surging sales numbers in real time: At 2 minutes and 5 seconds after midnight Saturday, 10 billion yuan ($1.43 billion) in purchases had already been made on Alibaba's platforms.
 By the 1 hour and 47 minute mark, that number had increased tenfold.

+Just before 4 p.m.
+Sunday, the sales reached 168.2 billion yuan ($24.2 billion) - surpassing the total purchases from last year's Singles Day, according to figures posted online by Alibaba Group.

 Singles Day began as a spoof event celebrated by unattached Chinese university students in the 1990s.
 In Chinese, it's called "Double 11," after the numbers in the month and date.
-The improvised holiday has since been co-opted by e-retailers and transformed into China's version of Cyber Monday - the busiest time for online shopping in the U.S.
+The improvised holiday was co-opted by e-retailers in 2009 and transformed into China's version of Cyber Monday, as the Monday after Thanksgiving is known.

+Nearly $6.6 billion in sales were made on Cyber Monday in 2017, up about 17 percent from the previous year, according to Adobe Analytics.

+Ren Xiaotong, a 27-year-old accountant in Beijing, said she suspected online stores jacked up their prices in the lead-up to Singles Day so they could declare that items were discounted.

 The Twitter-like Weibo platform was blanketed with Singles Day-related posts on Sunday, from users proudly proclaiming that they had resisted the shopping urge this year to those who cheerfully listed an array of mundane purchases.